 Tips for planning your trip to New York

-Get a sightseeing card
+Get a tourist card

 There are four main options: New York Pass, New York CityPASS, New York Explorer Pass y New York Sightseeing Pass.
-I know: choosing one among these four may seem like mission impossible, so in addition to the detailed explanation of each of them, I recommend that you read this New York sightseeing pass comparison so you can be sure which one to choose before making the investment.
+I know: choosing one among these four may seem like mission impossible, so in addition to the detailed explanation of each of them, I recommend you read this New York sightseeing pass comparison so you can be sure which one to choose before making the investment.

 Book a transfer between the airport and your hotel in Manhattan

-If you're looking for a convenient way to get to your hotel from the airport you land at without spending a lot of money trying, I recommend you hire a shuttle (which you can use exclusively or share with other travellers) to the door of your accommodation.
+If you're looking for a convenient way to get to your hotel from the airport you land at without spending a lot of money trying, I recommend booking a shuttle (which you can use exclusively or share with other travellers) to the door of your accommodation.
 I tell you how to do it in this article on New York Airport Transfers and here's another one on how to get from JFK to Manhattan where you have more options.

 Use public transport